About

 Shener’s work has recently been added to Artpil.

-His work has continually developed and evolved over the years, he has not wanted to be labelled as a landscape photographer and has deliberately diversified his portfolio of work.
+His work has developed and evolved over the years, he has not wanted to be labelled as a landscape photographer and has deliberately diversified his portfolio of work.
 He demonstrates a genuine connection to the subject matter, from his continuous and still ongoing documentation of London and its changes, vintage wall signs to graffiti/street art, people, and his photographic work in various countries in Europe.

 What shines through in all of Shener’s work is his ability to really see and feel his subject matter, using his skill of interpretation to show his love and affection for his subject in every photograph he takes.